International Student Orientation

 DateTimeVirtual Information Sessions

-Friday, June 20, 20259–10 am (CST)Mapping Your Success: University Career Center’s Resources for International Students (TBC)
+Friday, November 21, 20259–10 am (CST)Mapping Your Success: University Career Center’s Resources for International Students

 How to Access